TDD-Katas/hacker-detector/detector/README.txt

 When all acceptance tests have been passed I then turned to writing tests in order to reduce the memory usage of the application
 Thus, a test like "when_storing_a_failed_login_should_delete_logins_older_then_five_minutes" pushed the design towards a more efficient implementation.

+All code was written under Git version control system, so you can browse the history to see how exactly I had performed the exercise.

 OTHER THOUGHTS

 What I found interesting about this exercise was that converting and validating the input took almost as many test as the actual business logic.